 Recruiters and hiring decision makers at your target companies use social media to connect with their network and source candidates.
 They’re hanging out on sites like LinkedIn (most especially), Twitter and Facebook.
 If you’re not there, you may not connect with them.
 And your activity on social media provides them social proof that you are who you say you are.

 You are being Googled by people assessing your fit as a candidate.
 If there are little to no search results when “your name” is searched, you may be passed over in favor of those with a stronger online footprint.
 Job search success means showing up . . . on Google.
 You need to be visible online to be found.

 Work on creating a realistic social media routine, that includes regularly self-Googling, to monitor the search results the world is finding for “your name”.

 5. Job boards are mostly a waste of time.
 Networking gets the job.

 Trolling the job boards, and posting your resume to as many as possible is not a very successful job search tactic.
-It’s estimated that fewer than 5% of job seekers − especially those at the senior and top executive level − land jobs through the job boards.
+It’s estimated that only 5-10% of job seekers − especially those at the senior and top executive level − land jobs through the job boards.

 Networking to connect with hiring decision makers at your target companies, leads you into the “hidden” job market.
 These jobs are never advertised, and are only accessed by networking your way into the company.